The competition for 2025-26 is now open

 1 The NINE DTP nomination form

 This form is completed by your prospective supervisor but includes a research proposal written by you.
-The research proposal must not exceed 2,000 words (including footnotes, but excluding bibliographies).
+The research proposal must not exceed 2,000 words (including footnotes, but excluding references).
 Typically, the nomination form (and, especially, the research proposal) is the most labour intensive part of the application process, and it requires dialogue between student and supervisor, so you should begin discussing this with your prospective supervisor as soon as possible.

-2 The Institutional Postgraduate Application Form
+2 Your University’s Postgraduate Application Form

-3The online Equal Opportunities Monitoring survey
+3The online Equal Opportunities Monitoring form

 NINE DTP requires all students considering applying for NINE DTP funding to complete the online equal opportunities monitoring form.
 The information provided will not inform the outcomes of the competition, and will be processed separately.
 Since you will need to input the Equal Opportunities Monitoring completion code number onto your nomination form, this also must be completed before completing the nomination form (Step 1).